 You can get some help

-Now, if it makes you feel any better, you can get help doing this.
+If it makes you feel any better, you can get help doing this.
 Many “wealth management” firms will help you with this.

 The slight problem with wealth management firms is that they will only plan your path for you if you have enough money to invest with them…and you need to do this as early in your life as possible.